CellMigrationLab/Plot-Stats/README.md

 # Plot&Stats
-Jupyter notebooks created to help us plot and analyse our datasets
+Jupyter notebooks were created to help us plot and analyze our datasets

 ## Quick Start